 What is a Turkey Tenderloin?

-Since the tenderloin doesn’t get much of a workout when the bird is alive, the meat is particularly tender.
-That makes turkey tenderloin a convenient, delicious, and healthy alternative to chicken breast and other poultry cuts.
+Since it doesn’t get much of a workout when the bird is alive, the meat is particularly tender.
+That makes this cut of meat a convenient, delicious, and healthy alternative to chicken breast and other poultry cuts.

-Turkey tenderloins are typicalls sold in packages of two.
-My favorite brand to buy is Jennie-O and I can find them year-round at Walmart.
+- Turkey tenderloin – Tenderloins are typically sold in packages of two.
+Our favorite brand to use is Jennie-O and we can find them year-round at Walmart.

 Whisk together the marinade ingredients in a large bowl.
 Place the turkey in the bowl, or add to a large sealed zipper bag along with the marinade.
 Toss to coat.